 Now multiply that percentage by 365, the number of days in the year.
 You will get the number of days it takes to pay off your tax bill.
 Enter that number into this calculator.
 That's your personal Tax Freedom Day.

-Government budget spending is usually such a large number, it’s hard to relate to your everyday life.
-Converting budget spending into days worked makes it easier to wrap your head around.
-With a better picture of your tax burden, you may think that it’s too high.
+Government budget spending is such a large number, it’s hard to wrap you head around.
+Converting budget spending into days worked makes it easier to relate to your everyday life.

 Why Tax Freedom Day Changes

-The recession provided a strange benefit.
+Why is Tax Freedom Day later?
+More revenue is collected by the government now than in 2009, when the recession threw so many people out of work.
 Slower economic growth meant that fewer taxes were collected.
 Many people who were unfortunate enough to lose jobs during the year found out they were put into a lower tax bracket.
 They paid fewer taxes or none at all.
-This meant that Tax Freedom Day came earlier during the recession.
-In 2012, Tax Freedom Day was about a week earlier than in 2007.
-In 2011, it was two weeks earlier.